dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 ```d
 void takesFP(ref (ref int function() @safe) f) @safe { f() = 3; f = fp; }
 ```
-The function `takesFP` takes a parameter of function pointer type by `ref`.
+The function `takesFP` takes a parameter of function pointer type by reference.
-The function pointer parameter returns its result by `ref`.
+The function pointer parameter returns its result by reference.
 The first `ref` refers to the parameter `f` making it pass-by-reference.
 The second `ref` refers to the type of `f`, a function pointer type, and signifies that `f` returns its result by reference.

-Here, while one might think the parentheses are optional, they are not.
+While one might think the parentheses are optional, they are not.
 Without the parentheses around the type of `f`, the second `ref` would also be parsed as part of the parameter storage classes of `f`, and the redundant `ref` is an error.